zimran-smithers/Hamilton-Documentation/README.md

 <p>
 System Deck:    Contains layout of deck objects used for the respective Hamilton Method file and is linked with Hamilton Method file

-Hamilton HSL Method:    Contains all the necessary auxilliary libraries needed to run the Hamilton method.
+Hamilton HSL Method:    Stands for 'Hamilton Standard Language' and is the underlying programming language for the machine.
+Contains all the necessary auxilliary libraries needed to run the Hamilton method and is also used to *generate* libraries.

 Hamilton Method:    Contains the actual **code** that the Hamilton processes to run the method.